Southwest Louisiana Musicians Encyclopedia

 Williams, Lucinda.
 Williams is a singer/songwriter in the genres of Folk, country & western, and rock.
 Williams was born in Lake Charles, Louisiana on January 26, 1953 to Lucille and Miller Williams.
 Lucille Williams was a concert pianist and Miller Williams was a poet and English professor who read at President Clinton's second Inauguration.
 Her parents divorced when she was eleven and, in the custody of their father, the Williams children, including younger siblings Robert and Karyn, lived all over the South including Jackson, Vicksburg, Atlanta, Macon, Baton Rouge, New Orleans, and Fayetteville, Arkansas.
 The Williams family also lived in Mexico City and Santiago, Chile.
 Williams was inspired by a host of her father's friends, including writers James Dickey, Allen Ginsberg, Charles Bukowski and Flannery O'Connor.
 She picked up the guitar at age 12 and decided on a musical future early on.
 Williams learned music by listening to the folk music her parents liked and Bob Dylan.
 She attended the University of Texas in Austin but dropped out after one year due to a captive audience and many gig opportunities.
 She moved to Houston and got involved in the folk scene with artists such as Lyle Lovett and Townes Van Zandt.
 In 1978, in Jackson, Mississippi, she recorded Ramblin’ on My Mind, a compilation of blues and country covers.
 In 1979, she recorded her first collection of original songs, Happy Woman Blues.
 Williams moved to the west coast in 1984 and began to sign with record labels.
 In 1993, Mary Chapin Carpenter recorded Lucinda's "Passionate Kisses" on Carpenter's multi-platinum country album Come On, Come On.
 The exposure won Williams her first Grammy, for songwriting.
 Her second Grammy, this time for Best Contemporary Folk Album was won by her 1998 release Car Wheels on A Gravel Road.
 She is still touring, songwriting, and recording.
 Her songs have been covered by everyone from Emmylou Harris to Tom Petty.
 Partial discography and bibliography.

 Young, Allie "Nonc."
 Young was a Cajun accordionist from Basile, La. who was inducted into the Cajun French Music Association Hall of Fame in 1999.
 He played with the Basile Cajun Band, the Balfa Brothers, and many other notable bands.
+He and his wife Violet had three children: Otis, Jewell, and Diana.
 For more information, see the Louisiana Folklife Center biography.